iframe-resizer/docs/src/content/docs/api/parent.md

 onMessage: ({ iframe, message }) => undefined;
 ```

-Receive message posted from iFrame with the `parentIFrame.sendMessage()` method.
+Receives messages posted from the iFrame with the `parentIFrame.sendMessage()` method.

 ### onMouseEnter